 Contributions are made monthly by both the employees and the member cities.
 Since each member city must know its contribution rate in advance for budgetary purposes, there is a one-year delay between the actuarial valuation that serves as the basis for the contribution rate and the calendar year when the rate goes into effect.
-Contributions totaling \$836.0 million and \$762.4 million were made in 2017 and 2016, respectively, by the member cities in accordance with the actuarially determined city contribution rates, based on the December 31, 2015 and 2014 actuarial valuations, respectively.
-In addition, effective January 1, 2008, member cities are allowed to make additional contributions to the Pension Trust Fund.
-During 2017 and 2016, nine cities contributed \$1.1 million and thirteen cities contributed \$4.7 million, respectively, in such additional contributions.
-If affected, a city may also pay contributions for the Full Benefit Arrangement (FBA).
-Such contributions totaled \$1.2 million in both 2017 and 2016.
-Employees of the cities contributed \$410.5 million and \$389.9 million in 2017 and 2016 in accordance with the city-adopted employee contribution rate for each city.
+Member cities are allowed to make contributions in excess of their actuarially determined contributions to the Pension Trust Fund.
+Contributions totaling \$880.1 million were made in 2018 by the member cities based on the December 31, 2016 actuarial valuation.
+If affected, a city may also pay contributions for the Full Benefit Arrangement

+(FBA).
+Such contributions totaled \$1.4 million in 2018.
+Employees of the cities contributed \$427.8 million in 2018 in accordance with the city-adopted employee contribution rate for each city.

 Investment Policy - The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the TMRS Board of Trustees.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.
-The Board's adopted strategic asset allocation policy as of December 31, 2017 and 2016 is as follows:
+The Board's adopted strategic asset allocation policy in effect as of December 31, 2018 is as follows: